 Your audience isn’t just active on social media during working hours, and therefore the top hospitals adopt a 24/7-engagement approach, with the best hospitals posting at least twice a day on Facebook and Twitter.
 Always check your platform insights to find out when your audience is online the results may surprise you.
-Remember frequency of posting is just the start – listening to your audience is key.
+Remember the frequency of posting is just the start – listening to your audience is key.

 Real people engage audiences

 What kind of story are your images telling?
-The best posts on Instagram feature real people, with majority showcasing at least two faces.
+The best posts on Instagram feature real people, with the majority showcasing at least two faces.
 Real photos showing behind the scenes, equipment, food or animals gain many comments, whilst stock photos performed the worst on Instagram.
-Interestingly, stock photos which are easy to use still work effectively on Facebook and Twitter.
+Interestingly, stock photos that are easy to use still work effectively on Facebook and Twitter.